prmr/DesignBook/exercises/e-chapter3.md

 ## Exercise 1

 Design and implement a well-encapsulated abstraction to represent a `Hand` of cards in a player's hand as a Java class.
 A `Hand` should be able to contain between 0 and `N` cards, where `N` is a a parameterizable upper bound that will depend on the card game being played (e.g., 5 for Draw Poker, 13 for Bridge, etc.).
 Implement the following services on a `Hand`: `add(Card)`, `remove(Card)`, `contains(Card)`, `isEmpty()`, `size()`, and `isFull()`.
 Find a way to provide access to the cards in the hand.
-Ensure that all the rules of encapsulation seen in Module 1 are respected and use design by contract to clarify valid and invalid inputs.
+Ensure that all the rules of encapsulation seen in Chapter 2 are respected and use design by contract to clarify valid and invalid inputs.
+Assume there are no duplicate cards and that there only ever exists only a single instance that represents a given card in a running program (more on this in Chapter 4).

 ## Exercise 2